imhmede/imhmede.github.io/index.md

 ### May 2023
 > **Grant Proposel:** Conveying the Importance of Coding Quality Through Effective Teaching and Automated Assessment of Coding Standards.
 Principal Investigators: Essa Imhmed.
 >
+> Role: Principal Investigators.<br>
-> Status: Awarded by the ENMU FRID Grant Program.
-Funding period: July 2023 – June 2024.
+> Funding Source: the ENMU FRID Grant Program, for the period July 2023 – June 2024.

 ---